taylorschissel/DeliverMeProj/README.md

 * Back in the command line, hit the command key and C and the same time

 *Troubleshooting*
-* If you seem to be having issues with install, try varying the use of terms such as pip/pip3 and python/python3 *These commands will vary depending on your operating system.
+* If you seem to be having issues with install, try varying the use of terms such as pip/pip3 and python/python3, as these commands will vary depending on your operating system.

 ## Contributors
 * Isaac Fluhr-Chapman